THE VISIONARY LEADERS & ARTISTS

 The large figure on the ceiling is positioned diagonally, reflecting the diagonal line created by the stair rail.
 Flanked by the sun and billowy clouds, the image depicts electrical achievement.

-In addition to carving the panels on the stairwell flanking Rivera’s fresco, Stackpole chose several fellow California artists to create the original designs gracing The City Club today.
+In addition to carving the panels on the stairwell flanking Rivera’s fresco, Stackpole chose several fellow California artists to create the original designs gracing The City Club of San Francisco today.
 The sculpted corner pieces and panels are the endeavors of Ruth Cravath (1902–1985), Adeline Kent Howard (1900–1957), Robert Boardman Howard and Clifford Wright (1919–1999).
 The bronze of a mountain lion by noted sculptor Arthur Putnam (1873–1930) is located in the alcove near the restrooms.
 Painter and lithographer Otis Oldfield (1890–1969) created the hunting scenes on The Wine Cellar’s windows to simulate stained glass.
 Originally named The Grille Room, the space functioned as a bar during prohibition.

 The Dining Rooms